 Sometimes, national leaders overcome the need to present past actions as well-intentioned.
 President Clinton’s apology for the 40-year-long Tuskegee syphilis experiments is a good example.
 In those experiments, the US Public Health Service studied the effects of syphilis on African-American men in Alabama but never treated them.
 After the unethical methods of the study were revealed in the 1970s, the US government settled a class action suit – and established new protocols for research involving human subjects.
 But an apology did not come until 1997.
 Clinton personally delivered it in the White House to several surviving subjects and family members explaining that the government had ‘failed to live up to its ideals’ and ‘broke the trust’ underlying democracy.
 He reflected too on the nature of apology: ‘An apology,’ he said, ‘is the first step,’ and it entailed a commitment to rebuild trust and change for the better.

 Since the Second World War, we have entered an age of widespread national reflection and, through apology, attempted reconciliation, which some suggest was ushered in by the Nuremberg and Tokyo trials.
 National leaders are increasingly open to naming and exploring national wrongs, to reaching out to communities that have suffered, to repairing relationships, and to asserting new values.
 Not every apology is a perfect one, but it is heartening that nations are trying to bring people together through apology.
 Yet some things remain to be seen, in my view.
 Will national apologies be a step along the way to creating stronger national communities built on a recognition of past injustices and reconciliation?
 Or will they founder from lack of commitment and national amnesia?
-And, as political climates change, will national apology be sustainable, or will it come to symbolise a bygone era of attention to injustice?Make a donation
+And, as political climates change, will national apology be sustainable, or will it come to symbolise a bygone era of attention to injustice?Support Aeon: make a one-off donation